ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 Our identity won't disappear, our sense of purpose and meaning in life won't vanish, it'll just be secondary for a moment, not compulsively repeating its own habitual routines all the time.

 We need regular brief panaral periods like every other animal.
-Other animals need them to be safe in actual reality, we need them to be safe from our abstract reality.
+Other animals need them to be safe from actual reality, we need them to be safe from our abstract reality.

 What we are now, and what we think we can become, is being severely limited by only recognising what we can be by focusing.

-The individual and social situation we've created is crazy and stupid, and it's been created by this self-obsessed focused box we're stuck in, .
+The individual and social situation we've created is crazy and stupid, and it's a result of this self-obsessed focused box we're stuck in, .

 Collective Behavioural Dysfunction